rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 <a name="method.GetStunEndpoint"></a>
 ## *GetStunEndpoint [<sup>method</sup>](#head.Methods)*

-Get the Stun Endpoint used for getPublicIP.
+Gets the Stun Endpoint used in getPublicIP to indentify the internet/public IP.

 ### Events